 This place is really crazy, Magical!!
 First of all you have to cross a mountain forest full of fog and then you discover the world’s largest inactive, intact and unfilled volcanic caldera.
 The crater, which formed when a large volcano exploded and collapsed on itself two to three million years ago, is 610 meters deep and its floor covers 260 square kilometers.
 The landscapes with these flats clouds are breathtaking and there is a huge density of life inside the crater.
 We saw many antelopes, gnus, pumbas (warthogs), zebras and lions!!
-We took out lunch at a lake totally inhabited by hippos and with eagles turning around us to steal our lunch!
+We took our lunch at a lake inhabited by a huge hippo family and some eagles were turning around us to steal our lunch!
 It was an extraordinary day.

 My favorite park ever!!!
 Why?
 For its incredible landscapes never ending, the beautiful light, and the amazing quantity of felines!!
 In just 2 days we saw 2 cheetahs, 3 leopards and I cannot count how many lions!!
 I highly recommend sleeping in the kati kati tented camp.
 It is quite a very small camp of 8 big tents that have their own bathroom and toilet inside.
 The water is warmed thanks to solar energy and we enjoyed so much watching the sunsets and having a nice chat around the fire before the dinner.
 The nights are really amazing, the sky is so clear and pure, full of stars and we could hear some lions from our bed.
 Very cool experience!